 II - Do not discriminate, in their activities, any person or group due to their race, color, gender, age, religion, political or ideological position, nationality or marital status.

 III - Always act with diligence, probity, transparency and a spirit of cooperation, showing commitment to the general principles, mission and concrete projects of ETCO.

 IV - Not to incur, sporadically or habitually, in unethical practices related, but not limited, to unfair competition, tax evasion, counterfeiting and smuggling.

-V - Read, understand, comply and enforce the determinations of this Code, becoming a multiplier of its rules.
+V - Read, understand, comply with and enforce the provisions of this Code, becoming a multiplier of its rules.